OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 ### Add the `OctopusDeploy/login` action to your workflow

-After the OIDC identity for GitHub Actions has been created a snippet of the `OctopusDeploy/login` step will be provided which you can use in your workflow to configure the workflow run job to use OIDC authentication.
+After the OIDC identity for GitHub Actions has been created, a snippet of the `OctopusDeploy/login` step will be provided which you can use in your workflow to configure the workflow run job to use OIDC authentication.

 :::figure
 !['OctopusDeploy/login' snippet](/docs/octopus-rest-api/images/oidc-github-actions-details.png "width=500")
 :::

-1. Click the Copy to clipboard to copy the `OctopusDeploy/login` step.
+1. Click Copy to Clipboard to copy the `OctopusDeploy/login` step.
 2. Paste the `OctopusDeploy/login` step into your workflow job.
 3. Add `id-token: write` to the `permissions` on the workflow job.
 This is required to allow the `OctopusDeploy/login` action to request an OIDC token from GitHub to use.